Download a PDF of the complete table: Arria-Formula Meetings

 - assessments of a Council presidency, which reference Arria meetings held during the presidency (sometimes with a considerable degree of detail).

 The 8 August 2016 Arria meeting on the humanitarian situation in Aleppo, Syria, marked the first occasion when an Arria meeting was webcast on UN TV, with the footage subsequently archived on the UN website.
 Webcasting of Arria-formula meetings became quite frequent in the period since, with 16 out of the 21 Arria-formula meetings in 2018 having been webcast and archived on the UN website.
+In 2019, 17 out of the 22 Arria-formula meetings were webcast and archived by the UN.

 In some cases, Council documents provide a glimpse into the views of Council members on the use of this tool.
 One presidential statement—on “The role of civil society in conflict prevention and the pacific settlement of disputes” of 20 September 2005—states that “the Security Council underscored and will strengthen its relationship with civil society, including as appropriate, through, inter alia, the use of ‘Arria-formula’ meetings and meetings with local civil society organisations during Security Council missions”.